Vaughan-Esports/OverlayWriter/README.md

 1. Clone this repo
 2. In OBS/SLOBS select the `read from file` option for texts and select the appropriate file under the `textFiles` directory
 3. Navigate to the directory in your terminal
+4. Install requirements using `pip install -r requirements.txt`
-4. Edit your overlay away!
+5. Edit your overlay away!

 **Tip:** Use the `custom extents` checkbox in the properties of text sources to center the text on your overlay at all times